geekananya/social-media-platform/README.md

 # Visit and use the platform
 - Use this [Deployment Link](https://connect-social-media-app.netlify.app/) to visit the platform.
+- Kindly wait for the website to load completely.
+It may take a few minutes.
 - By default you are a **guest user**.
 Click on 'Sign-in' button to access your account.
 - You can sign in/register through **email** or **Google account.**
 - I created a dummy account you can sign into: